 Video content is a preferred medium of choice for many, and will grab the attention of your audience more than a PDF doc.
 To deliver this incentive, place a link to the promised video content in the first email your website visitors receive after subscribing.

 Other ideas for a lead magnet can include:

 - Free Course

 Most lead magnets are offered within an opt-in popup.
 However, you can also entice email subscriptions by offering a content upgrade.
 A content upgrade is a piece of extra information valuable to the reader, typically offered at the bottom of a blog post in exchange for an email.
 Content upgrades are tailored for each post individually as they should contain extra information relevant to the article.

 Offering a coupon that gives money off your products or services, will not only help with collecting email addresses, it should also increase sales.
-A research by Blipper shows that coupon users, on average, spend 46% more at checkout than regular shoppers.
+Research by Blippr shows that coupon users, on average, spend 37% more at checkout than regular shoppers.

 To implement this tactic, you can display a subscription popup announcing the offer and then send a discount coupon code in the welcome email to your new subscribers.
 You can provide a percentage off a certain product range, a discount within a particular time frame, or simply free shipping on any orders purchased.

 A quiz by Topshop helping the participants find their style